Getting Out of the Rat Race

+A rat race is defined as an endless, self-defeating or pointless pursuit of a competitive activity.
+Imagine a rat in the laboratory trying to escape while frantically running around a maze or in a wheel.
+This analogy is often used in reference to work in our modern society.
 Most people enter the rat race to earn income.
 They travel to work early in the morning, work very hard to get a promotion (hopefully) and then work even harder for the next promotion (again hopefully).
 This corporate ladder climbing continues until they peak and stagnate at a certain level.
-There are very few senior management positions in companies and thus, only a handful would be promoted to these top level positions.
-As there is only one CEO in any organization, what are the chances of employees reaching this top position during the time of their entire career?
+As there is only one CEO and few senior management positions in an organization, only a handful of employees would be promoted to these appointments.
+What are the chances of people reaching the highly coveted management positions in the course of their career?

 Escaping the rat race means differently to individuals.
 Common meanings include:

 If you’re passionate about your corporate job and is already living your dream life, then the rat race doesn’t exist for you.
 However, if you detest your current job or are working so hard until there's little time left for yourself and your loved ones, you're still in the rat race.
 You should rethink whether you’re in the right job if you're dragging your feet to go to work.
 As Dave Ramsey rightly puts it, “If you won the lottery and the first thing you would do is quit your job, then you need to quit your job.”
 I’m not suggesting that you quit your job immediately to get out of the rat race.
 You have obligations to your family members as well as daily expenses to meet.
 You certainly require time to build up your finances to achieve financial independence.